|195.08 g.mol -1

-- Platinum with the atomic number 78 and an atomic mass of 195 in the periodic table is an extremely rare element found in the crust of the earth.
+- Platinum is an element with the atomic number 78 and an atomic mass of 195 in the periodic table.
+It is an extremely rare element found in the crust of the earth.

 - The word Platinum is derived from Platina (Spanish word meaning ‘little silver’), because of its grey-white silvery colour.
-With an availability of 5g/kg in the earth’s crust, it is one of the rarest elements and is highly valuable for the same reason.
+With availability of 5 g/kg in the earth’s crust, it is one of the rarest elements and is highly valuable for the same reason.
 Although it was discovered relatively later by European scientists, it has been found in Egyptian tombs dating back to 1200 BC.

-- It is also used in laboratories for electrodes.
+- It is used in laboratories for electrodes.

 - Optical fibres, wires, and pacemakers also make use of platinum for better efficiency.

 - Certain compounds of platinum are used in chemotherapy for treating cancer.

-- Some watchmakers use platinum in their watches to make it exclusive.
+- Some watchmakers use platinum in their watches to make them exclusive.